rpati99/PlatedRewards/README.md

 - **State-Driven UI**: The app uses custom state declaration to drive UI updates.
 - **Faster API fetch**: Batch fetching and a well-structured Router and Repository pattern ensure efficient API interactions, resulting in faster loading times.

-> I have implemented application that is more than the provided scope to showcase the app’s scalability and flexibility in handling various scenarios and requirements.

 ## **Building and testing environment**

-- **Deployment target iOS 17+**
+- **Deployment target iOS 17+ and tested on all iPhone screen sizes that are on iOS 17**
 - **Built on Xcode 15.4**

 ## **Screenshots**